CS 4580/5580 - Problem Set 2

 In this assignment, you will write a procedure invest(ticker, client=False), which will take a stock ticker symbol as its argument and return one of three values: buy, sell, or hold.
 It will also provide an explanation for its recommendation.
 The optional client parameter can be one of: income, growth, or esg, in which case the procedure will evaluate the stock for inclusion in an income portfolio, growth portfolio, or environment, social, and governance portfolio.

-You will use the Yahoo finance api: yahooquery, which is installed as a Python module on the zoo.
+You will use the Yahoo finance api: yahooquery, which is no longer installed as a Python module on the zoo.
 See yquery.html for more information and a demonstration.
+You may also avail yourself of yfinance and

 Your program will be similar to your blackjack program.
 When it gets a ticker, it will use yahooquery to get information about the stock and then use that information to index a table of results.
 Here are some sample indices: